History

 Support

 Casa Gallina was founded as a not-for-profit civil association and has the authorization of the Secretariat of the Treasury to receive tax-deductible donations.
-The Board of Directors responsible for Casa Gallina invests an important part of the project’s operating finances, however the search for support and allies for the development and implementation of the programs remains key to the project.
+The Board of Directors responsible for Casa Gallina invests an important part of the project's operating finances, however the search for support and allies for the development and implementation of the programs remains key to the project.
+The search for new allies, associated funds, and platforms for developing collaborative projects are fundamental to the growth of our actions and their impacts.

 Panta Rhea Fund

-Elias Calles Abogados
+• Elias Calles Abogados

-Graue Abogados
+• Graue Abogados

-Cristian Valencia Riou
+• Cristian Valencia Riou

-Alejandra González Silva
+• Alejandra González Silva

 Casa Gallina is a project built on a sum of wills.
-Your generous contribution helps us to continue building experiences which can contribute to strengthening the communityand environment through culture and everyday life.
+Your generous contribution helps us to continue building experiences which can contribute to strengthening the community and environment through culture and everyday life.